Skip to content

 Sets a path to the folder that has the spring configuration files (application.properties or application.yml) or directly to an application.properties or application.yml file.
 The format of this value is: --spring.config.location=file:./foldername/,file:./alternativeapplication.yml

-This parameter could be also configured by setting SPRING_CONFIG_LOCATION environment variable.
+This parameter can also be configured by setting the SPRING_CONFIG_LOCATION environment variable.